 Cut each chicken thigh into 2-inch pieces and season with salt and freshly ground black pepper.

-Add the chicken to the bowl and mix with your hands.
+Add the chicken to the bowl and mix it with your hands.
 Cover and keep in the refrigerator to marinate for 30 minutes.

-Continue with the remaining chicken.
+Continue with the remaining chicken pieces.

-Deep-fry all the chicken, let cool completely, and keep in an airtight container.
-You can store in the refrigerator for up to 3 days and in the freezer for up to a month.
+Deep-fry all the chicken pieces, let cool completely, and keep in an airtight container.
+You can store it in the refrigerator for up to 3 days and in the freezer for up to a month.